ridhima-02/TOPSIS-Generator-Function/README.md

-Project-1: submitted by: Ridhima Gupta Roll no: 102017100 Group: 3CS5

-It is a Python library for dealing with Multiple Criteria Decision Making(MCDM) problems by using Technique for Order of Preference by Similarity to Ideal Solution(TOPSIS).
+Made both Python library and a web service for dealing with Multiple Criteria Decision Making(MCDM) problems by using Technique for Order of Preference by Similarity to Ideal Solution(TOPSIS).

 ## Installation